 This advanced degree provides students with a competitive advantage over their peers.
 100% of our graduates are placed in positions within their areas of focus.

 Our graduates have obtained employment in academics and industry.
 Some of their employers include NASA, Qualcomm, Nintendo, Cisco Systems, Xilinx, Dell, Goodyear, Timken, etc.

-“UA is preparing me by encouraging a new way of thinking about and solving any problem.
+“UA is preparing me with a new way of thinking about and solving any problem.
 It is the most important skill for me to have as an engineer.
-The problems I need to solve diverge into many areas such as mathematical literature, system architecture, programming, CAD design, etc. This gives me a huge advantage over other job candidates because I’m able to put into practice what I’ve learned in my studies.”
+The problems I need to solve diverge into many areas such as mathematical literature, system architecture, programming, CAD design, etc. I have a huge advantage over other job candidates because at UA I’m able to put into practice what I’ve learned in my studies.”